 Hanging on by a thread

 And when I say a thread, I mean a thread.
 But it is better than nothing.
 That thread came in the form of my daily pranayama and meditation practice.
-I kept on doing it while simultaneously thinking it was bullshit, a joke, that I still felt like this life was not worth it etc. Yeah, when I go dark, I go dark (You go hard or you go home says my inner party girl!).
+I kept on doing it while simultaneously thinking it was bullshit, a joke, that I still felt like this life was not worth it etc. Yeah, when I go dark, I go dark (You go hard or you go home, says my inner party girl!).
 Yet, a part of me obviously thought I needed to hang on to the one thing I still felt like doing.
-I could still sit still, even when my mind was racing with thoughts of despair, self-hatred and contemplation of suicide – I'm keeping it 100% here.
+I was able to sit still, even when my mind was racing with thoughts of despair, self-hatred and contemplation of suicide – I'm keeping it 100% here.
 The thing is this was not nothing at all, actually it was everything.
 This was the culmination of years of dedication to my meditation practice, being able to sit through the hardest of emotions to bear in the hopes of making it through the other side in one piece.
-Years ago a friend of mine told me something that resonated so loud inside of me then and keeps resonating now: "the only way out of suffering is through it".
+Years ago, a friend of mine told me something that resonated so loud inside me then and keeps resonating now: "the only way out of suffering is through it".
 There is no shortcut, no going around it – I mean you can, but be prepared for it to come back around one way or another.
 So, I have been sitting through it all, listening to my ego telling me there was no point to this, that I shouldn't believe in the power of breath and meditation, that there is no hope.
 This sounds so insane as I write it down, and it felt insane when I experienced it.
 I mentioned it before, and I say it again now: it felt like two people were living inside my mind.
-The Raphaëlle who understands that those intense and scary thoughts were a result of an hormonal and chemical imbalance and the Raphaëlle who experienced the sadness and frustration so deeply in my core that it felt like the only reality.
+The Raphaëlle who understands that those intense and scary thoughts were a result of a hormonal and chemical imbalance, and the Raphaëlle who experienced the sadness and frustration so deeply in my core that it felt like the only reality.
 But it's not.

 And there is always a silver lining, sometimes that silver lining is so slim it cannot be seen with the naked eye, yet it is there.
 In the midst of my despair, I mentioned to a friend that I was experiencing the first signs of perimenopause and that my hormones were all over the place; she recommended I had a look at hormone yoga therapy and lend me Dinah Rodrigues' book, the creator of hormone yoga therapy.
 I started looking through it a few days ago, and it looks very interesting.
 A lot of the theory and the daily habits she recommends I already practise.
 I am curious to start practising the actual yoga sequence.
-From what I can make of it at the moment it makes complete sense: she uses yoga poses and breathwork to target and stimulate the endocrine system specifically.
+From what I can make of it at the moment, it makes complete sense: she uses yoga poses and pranayama techniques to target and stimulate the endocrine system specifically.
 The book is very easy to read, and is loaded with amazing information and tips to support women in their perimenopause and menopause journey.
-Tomorrow I plan on starting to practise the sequence on a daily basis now that I feel a little more more motivated and slightly more upbeat.
+Tomorrow I plan on starting to practise the sequence on a daily basis now that I feel a little more motivated and slightly more upbeat.

-I stopped drinking coffee and alcohol at the beginning of January; I don't do either very often but I indulged in both of them way too much in the last week of December under the pretence of the "festive" season, when I was really only trying to – unsuccessfully – numb some of my feelings.
+I stopped drinking coffee and alcohol at the beginning of January; I don't do either very often, but I indulged in both of them way too much in the last week of December under the pretence of the "festive" season, when I was really only trying to – unsuccessfully – numb some of my feelings.
 Damn, December was a mess or what.
 Anyway, I also stopped eating sugar and dairy (with the exception of grass-fed butter, I am still French after all).
 Again, I don't eat a lot of sugar – I much prefer salty foods in general –, but I want to start afresh.
-So, here I am: not drinking alcohol and coffee, dairy and sugar free.
+So, here I am: not drinking alcohol and coffee, dairy and sugar-free.
 I've been eating everything my body has been craving, which have been all the foods that are recommended to support a healthy menstrual cycle: a ton of fresh vegetables, lots of salads and cruciferous veggies, lots of eggs (am really craving them a lot), fish and nuts.
 I've also been eating tofu and soy yogurt here and there in the hope of helping with my estrogen levels.
 I've also been using aromatherapy to alleviate the feelings of hopelessness and depression and to help with the thinning of my hair.

 Something is definitely working: I started feeling more hopeful and, dare I say, joyful in the last few days.
 I do not want to speak too soon, as I know things can change in an instant, but it is a major improvement from the constant crying and deep sadness that took over me for the last two months.
 We will see, another update will be coming shortly.